-The TTR/699 was tested in vertical climb (near hover) conditions at a wide variety of wind tunnel configurations, include normal upstream (0-deg yaw) and downstream (180-deg yaw) orientations.
-Seven different combinations of yaw angle and wind-tunnel configurations (NFAC vane set positions) were tested.
+The TTR/699 was tested in vertical climb (near hover) conditions at a wide variety of 40x80 wind tunnel configurations, including normal upstream (0-deg yaw) and downstream (180-deg yaw) orientations.
+Seven different combinations of yaw angle and wind-tunnel configurations (NFAC vane set positions) were tested for the TTR/699.
 Test-section airspeed was that induced by the rotor.
+TTR/699 data were compared with the limited data available from the older PTR/JVX test (also tested in the 40x80 wind tunnel).
 The following conclusions can be drawn from the results presented here:

-1. For the TTR/699, higher thrust at lower airspeed was achieved at 180-deg yaw, but at the cost of higher unsteady loads.
-Unsteady loads at 180-deg yaw are always higher and more sensitive to thrust (hence airspeed) than at 0-deg yaw.
+- 1. For the TTR/699, higher thrust at lower airspeed was achieved at 180-deg yaw than at 0-deg yaw, but at the cost of higher unsteady loads.
+Unsteady loads at 180-deg yaw were always higher and more sensitive to thrust (hence airspeed) than at 0-deg yaw.
 No configuration had lower loads than the standard 40x80 0-deg yaw configuration, but no configuration at 0-deg yaw achieved thrust as high as at 180-deg yaw.
-Similar results were seen at reduced tip speed.

-2. The TTR/699 showed good consistency between runs, more so at 0-deg yaw than at 180-deg yaw.
-Comparing upgoing and downgoing thrust trends within each run, consistency within each run was good, again slightly better at 0-deg yaw.

-3. The PTR/JVX data showed more scatter than the TTR/699 data at a given wind-tunnel configuration.
-JVX unsteady pitch-link loads varied more with thrust than 699 loads, and were almost as large as the worst-case 699 loads.
+Similar results were seen at reduced tip speed. - 2.
+The TTR/699 showed good consistency between runs, more so at 0-deg yaw than at 180-deg yaw.
+Comparing increasing and decreasing thrust trends within each run, consistency within each run was good, again slightly better at 0-deg yaw. - 3.
+The PTR/JVX data showed more scatter than the TTR/699.
+JVX unsteady pitch-link loads varied more with thrust than 699 loads, and were almost as large as the largest 699 loads.
 JVX loads varied erratically with airspeed.
 At the same airspeed, JVX unsteady pitch-link loads were sometimes much higher than 699 loads, which indicates that steady airspeed alone cannot explain the differences.
-Unsteady airspeed (turbulence) was not measured and is an obvious candidate for inclusion in future research.

-4. The PTR/JVX had higher measured figure of merit than the TTR/699, but climb efficiency was no better, which suggests that the better figure of merit is an artifact of the test configuration.
+Unsteady airspeed (turbulence) was not measured and is an obvious candidate for inclusion in future research. - 4.
+The PTR/JVX had higher measured figure of merit than the TTR/699, but with much greater scatter in climb efficiency.
 JVX rotor-induced airspeed was similar to the 699 at 180-deg yaw.
-Gimbal trim angle was much larger for the JVX rotor.
-Opening the 40x80 overhead doors made for worse data quality and questionable improvement in measured rotor performance.
+Trimmed gimbal angle was much larger for the JVX rotor.
+Opening the 40x80 overhead doors decreased data quality, worsened trim, and resulted in questionable improvement in rotor performance.

-Taken together, these results indicate that the PTR/JVX data cannot be relied upon for research purposes, whereas the TTR/699 data are useful given the appropriate wind-tunnel configuration.
+Taken together, these results indicate that the hover/vertical climb PTR/JVX data should not be relied upon for research purposes, whereas the TTR/699 data are useful given the appropriate wind-tunnel configuration.